 Local Authority Governor

-Mr Bartholomew is an engineering manager for a local flight simulation and airline pilot training company, where he has worked for around 30 years.
-He is a member of the Institution of Engineering and Technology, and a member of the Chartered Management Institute.
-Mr Bartholomew joined the Governing Body at Gossops Green as a Parent Governor in 2006 when his children attended the school.
-When (a lot) younger, Mr Bartholomew swam competitively for Crawley Swimming Club, won a number of local, regional and national competitions as a member of Crawley Town Life Saving Club, and played Water Polo for Crawley and Sussex.
+Mr Bartholomew was born and raised in Crawley.
+He joined the Governing Body at Gossops Green as a Parent Governor in 2006 when his children attended the school.
+He graduated from the University of Brighton with a BEng (Hons) in Electronic and Computer Engineering, and is an engineering manager for a local flight simulation and airline pilot training company where he has worked for over 35 years.
+When (a lot) younger, he swam competitively for Crawley Swimming Club, won a number of local, regional and national competitions as a member of Crawley Town Life Saving Club, and played Water Polo for Crawley and Sussex.

 Mr Gordon Humphrey